piplus2/juicer-1.6-nextflow/README.md

 In the current version, a compiled version of Juicer Tools with GPU support is provided through either Singularity or Docker. \
 Conda support is in development.

+CPU version of Juicer Tools HiCCUPS can be run by adding the argument `--use_gpu false` to nextflow command.

 ## Pipeline overview

 1. **FASTQ validation & ligation counting** – Ensures paired files exist, counts ligation motifs, and prepares fragment metadata.